Vision Austria: 2023 Carinthian state election

 On 23 January 2023, the party announced that it had collected the declarations of support required to run in the Carinthian state elections.
 The top candidate is state party spokesman Alexander Todor-Kostic.
 Immediately afterVÖ was founded, he emphasized that Vision Austria was "not an MFG II".
 The party presented a 19-part election program for the state elections and called for the maintenance of Klagenfurt Airport, the improvement of nursing care and the passing on of Kelag's profits to the population.
 In addition to state issues, the program also touched on federal policy issues (processing of the coronavirus measures, maintaining neutrality, and price reductions).
+It ultimately did not win a single seat.